patashev/laravel-livestream-nginx/README.md

 - Password: github

 ### What is New?
+- Upgraded to Laravel 5.7 and added many new 'components (blog, news, banners, etc)'
 - Upgraded to Laravel 5.5 and added many new 'components (blog, news, banners, etc)'
 - Page Builder (CRUD website pages with 3 different components)